 Before starting a software project, let’s look at the thought process around new software projects in a large organisation.
 This is based on experiences as a supplier, as well as many conversations with procurement people:

 The net result of this is becoming locked into a Waterfall project, even though it’s a terrible model for delivering complex software.

-At Intranel, we call the process of teasing out the feature set for an MVP (Minimal Viable Product) and quantifying the build effort ‘hybrid agile’.
+At Intranel, we call the process of teasing out the feature set for an MVP (Minimal Viable Product) and quantifying the build effort ‘Hybrid Agile’.
+What is Hybrid Agile?

 - Prioritised set of ‘deliverable’ features to specify in a contract

 - Range of costs and a timeframe for delivering core features that make up the MVP (Minimal Viable Product)